 How is data privacy handled?

-To compound matters, the policy’s Flesch Reading Ease score hovers at a modest 39.
+The policy’s Flesch Reading Ease score hovers at a modest 39 to compound matters.
 That means deciphering the jargon-filled paragraphs and convoluted language might feel like navigating a labyrinth designed to discourage comprehension.
-It’s no wonder that the vast majority of users prefer to skim over the document rather than engage with its complexities.
+It’s no wonder most users prefer to skim over the document rather than engage with its complexities.

 So, as difficult as it may be, it’s essential to take the time to read and understand these policies.
 While the task may seem arduous and the language dense, your personal information and privacy are at stake.
 Don’t let the length or readability deter you from making an informed decision about your data.